5 Main Types of Dessert Wine

-- Late harvest means exactly what it’s called.
-As grapes hang on the vine longer in the season they become even sweeter and more raisinated, resulting in a wine that has a higher residual sugar (or alcohol, depending on how long you let it ferment).
-In Alsace this style is called “Vendage Tardive” and in Germany it is called “Spätlese”.
-There are many late harvest wines in the US which are sold as dessert wines and typically have around 15-17% ABV.
+Late harvest means exactly what it’s called.
+As grapes hang on the vine longer in the season they become even sweeter and more raisinated, resulting in grapes with concentrated sweetness.
+In Alsace, late harvest is called “Vendage Tardive,” and in Germany it’s referred to as “Spätlese.”

-- Noble rot is a type of spore called Botrytis cinerea that rots fruits and vegetables.
-While it sounds and looks disgusting it adds a unique and highly sought-after flavor of ginger and honey in wine.
-There are many wines made from ‘noble rot’ grapes including:
+Noble rot is a type of spore called Botrytis cinerea that eats fruits and vegetables.
+While it sounds (and looks) disgusting, noble rot adds unique flavors of ginger, saffron, and honey to sweet wines.
+There are many popular types of dessert wines made from noble rot grapes.

-are French Appellations in and around Bordeaux that use Sémillon, Sauvignon Blanc and Muscadelle to make a golden-hued sweet wine.
+A group of French Appellations in and around Bordeaux including Sauternes, Barsac, Cadillac, and Monbazillac that use Sémillon and Sauvignon Blanc in a rich, golden-hued sweet wine.

-In the German Pradikat system (a sweetness labeling system), Auslese is the first level with a higher proportion of botrytis-affected grapes.
-Besides being sweeter than the lower level ‘QbA’ and ‘Kabinett’ German Rieslings, they also tend to have higher alcohol.
+(BA = Beerenauslese and TBA = Trockenbeerenauslese) In the German Pradikat system (a sweetness labeling system), Auslese is the first level with a higher proportion of botrytis-affected grapes.
+Besides being sweeter than “QbA” and “Kabinett” German Rieslings, they also typically feature higher alcohol.

-- Grapes are laid out on straw mats to raisinate before being pressed into wine.
+(aka “Passito”) Grapes are laid out on straw mats to raisinate prior to winemaking.

 - Italian Vin Santo